 Sterling silver rings.
 These are the blank scale stock for Dietzgen transits, ca. 1945.
 Inside diameter, 5.20".
 Outside diameter, 6.08".
 Thickness, 0.035".
 Each one weighs about 1.75 ounces.
 All 8 weigh about 13 ounces.
 Price is 20% less than the going price of silver.

 STERLING SILVER EARRINGS: DIETZGEN TRANSIT REFLECTORS, VINTAGE 1940s.
 These woud make pretty attractive earrings as is, with only the addition of a hanger of your choice.
 You need do little other than polish them and touch up or remove the paint on the back side.
 Designed as reflectors meant to be used in telescope tubes of Dietzgen transits.
 They sat at 45 degrees within the tube.
 The viewer looked through the center hole.
 There is a matte black painted side and a shiny side.
 There is a little tab with a hole in it at one end that was used to hold the mirror reflector in place.
 Back in the 1940s Silver, Gold, Jewels, copper rich solid brass, even Black Widow spider thread was used in transits.
 My how things have changed!
 These are, in fact, new-old-stock, complete with decades of scratches and tarnish from storage.
 I cleaned up a couple of them with a little silver polish and less than a minute of time.
 The remainder were left as found.
 It is amazing how well they have held up.
 But then that is why they chose Silver; it is not much susceptable to tarnish.
-I have a total of 55 of them.
+I had a total of 55 of them; I now have 48 left.
 My balance beam scale only goes up to 220 grams without additional weights, so I weighed 25 of them.....which weighed 208 grams.
 Divide 208 by 25 and the result is 8.32.
 I then put one Silver oval on the scale and it did indeed weigh 8.32 grams.
 All 55 weigh 457.6 grams.
 They are about 2.5" long including the tab.
 They are about 0.025" thick.
 Shipping is the same price for one as for all.
 So, the more you buy, the better the price each.
 I will also pay for insurance on whatever you order. $10 each. $10 shipping for one or all.
 I sold one to an artist who said she planned to make a broach out of it.
 It would make a nice cameo.
 It could hang from a chain around the neck.

 Sterling silver picture frame with "HLL" bezel.
 8X10".
 Weighs over 4 ounces.
 Price is 20% less than the going price of silver.